overhide/overhide-widgets/README.md

 > ASIDE: deploying to [Azure Functions](https://azure.microsoft.com/en-us/services/functions/):
 >
-> if you followed the latter, just deploy using:
+> if you followed the latter, you can deploy to Azure using:
 >
 > ```
 > az login